Species in the Collection Rainforest Tour Orchids

 Artificial pollination

-spathe and spadix of Anthurium regale, Photo Copyright 2006, Steve Lucas, www.ExoticRainforest.comTo achieve hand-pollination, the pollen from an older bloom of the same or a related species which is already at male anthesis must be transported.
-In nature the event is completed by an insect pollinator that has been attracted by the bloom's odor.
-But within cultivation it must be done manually.
-The hand of man must perform the tasks of collecting and transferring pollen from one inflorescence which is experiencing male anthesis to another younger infloresence which is at the stage of female anthesis.
+spathe and spadix of Anthurium regale, Photo Copyright 2006, Steve Lucas, www.ExoticRainforest.comTo achieve hand-pollination the pollen from a bloom of the same or a related species which is already at male anthesis must be transported.
+In nature the event is completed by an insect pollinator that has been attracted by the bloom's odor but within cultivation it must be done manually.
+The hand of man must perform the tasks of collecting the pollen and transferring it from one inflorescence which is experiencing male anthesis to another younger inflorescence which is at female anthesis.

 Anthurium jenmanii seeds, Photo Copyright 2007, Steve Lucas, www.ExoticRainforest.comHand-pollination of any aroid species can be accomplished relatively simply by collecting pollen from one bloom using a small brush such as a camel hair artist brush wetted with sterile water and transferring this pollen to a bloom as soon as it is observed the second is beginning to open.
 Be careful to observe for the sticky liquid exuded by the female flowers once ready to accept the pollen.
 Coating the female flowers with as much pollen as possible will act to ensure the pollen "holds" and the reproductive cycle is complete.

-It is possible to collect and store pollen for periods of up to one year by simply sweeping any excess pollen into a small glass tube that can be tightly capped.
+Although not foolproof, it is possible to collect and store pollen for periods several months and possible up to one year by simply sweeping any excess pollen into a small glass tube that can be tightly capped.
 The tube should contain a small amount of desiccant to prevent moisture from reaching the stored pollen.
 If you only have a single specimen producing pollen and none to which the pollen can be transferred simply sweep the spadix and brush the pollen with a totally dry brush pushing the pollen grains into the test tube.
 If the pollen comes in contact with moisture it will not remain viable.
 Cap the tube tightly and store the labeled tube in a freezer.
 Once another spadix develops and enters female anthesis take the tube from the freezer a few hours before use and warm it slowly to room temperature.
-If you use it within one year the chances are good it will still be viable.
+If you use it within one year the chances are fair it will be viable, however this method does not always work in every case.
+However, pollination and hybridization researcher LariAnn Garner does not recommended freezing Philodendron or Caladium species which produce a wet strings of pollen.
+The ability to store these types frozen for long periods of time are likely to fail.

 Want to see the development of a Philodendron spathe and spadix?